 Dental X-rays (Radiographs)

 X-rays are a primary tool for early identification of dental problems.
-Detecting issues with X-rays before they become problems can save you money in the long run by preventing the need for more extensive, expensive procedures or surgeries.
+Detecting issues with X-rays before they become problems can save you money in the long run.
+It can prevent the need for more extensive, expensive procedures or surgeries.
 X-rays are primarily used to detect:

 - Internal tooth decay